Common Name(s): African mahogany, khaya, acajou d’Afrique

 Janka Hardness: 850 lbf (3,800 N)

-Color/Appearance: Heartwood color is variable, ranging from a very pale pink to a deeper reddish brown, sometimes with streaks of medium to dark reddish brown.
-Color tends to darken with age.
-Quartersawn surfaces can also exhibit a ribbon-stripe appearance.
+Color/Appearance: Heartwood ranges from pale pink to a deeper reddish brown, sometimes with streaks of medium to dark reddish brown.
+Colors darken with age.
+Quartersawn surfaces exhibit a ribbon-stripe appearance.

 Rot Resistance: Rated as moderately durable; moderate to poor insect/borer resistance.

 Workability: Generally easy to work, though tearout can be a problem if the grain is interlocked.
 May stain and react with iron-based fasteners in damp conditions.
 Glues, turns, and finishes well.

 Allergies/Toxicity: Although severe reactions are quite uncommon, African mahogany has been reported as a sensitizer.
 Usually most common reactions simply include eye and skin irritation.
 See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.

 Pricing/Availability: Available in a variety of lumber sizes, as well as plywood and veneer.
 Prices are moderate for an imported hardwood.